Mount Anglem

 Mount Anglem / Hananui is the highest point on New Zealand's Stewart Island / Rakiura.
 It is located 20 km northwest of Oban, close to the island's north coast, and rises to an elevation of 980 m above sea level.
-Following the passage of the Ngai Tahu Claims Settlement Act 1998, the name of the peak was officially altered to Mount Anglem / Hananui.
+Following the passage of the Ngāi Tahu Claims Settlement Act 1998, the name of the peak was officially altered to Mount Anglem / Hananui.

 Views from Mount Anglem include those inland looking west onto the floodplains.
 The southern tip of the South Island is visible on a clear day.